Insights and Inspiration

 AI chatbots are the hot topic on everyone’s lips at the moment, but have you ever wondered how these chatbots work?
 We will explore the technology behind the AI bots and discuss their great potential but also their limitations and give you a deeper understanding of these potent digital assets.

 digital assistant clippyChatbots have come a long way since the early experiments in the 1960s, and through many trials like Microsoft’s Clippy assistant (which entered with Office 97 and exited with Office XP in 2001).
-With the developments in AI and Natural Language Processing (NLP), chatbots are becoming more sophisticated to the point where they can now understand and respond authentically to human language.
+With the developments in AI and natural language processing (NLP), chatbots are becoming more sophisticated to the point where they can now understand and respond authentically to human language.
 But first, what is an AI chatbot?

 Definition of an AI chatbot